 Career readiness among graduates has become an intense focus for higher learning institutions.
-With the increasing reliance on technology, digital literacy cannot be the only skill that matters in the workplace.
-Employers and industry leaders became more vocal in highlighting the inability of graduates to confront the skill mismatch and imbalance between the university and fundamental work skills.
-Along with declining labour markets and the devaluation of degree qualifications as among the impacts of the COVID-19 slump and digitalization, universities are pressured to enhance their graduates' employability.
-The study aims to explore the debatable work skills through the lived experiences of industry practitioners.
-The exploration provides a possible framework for work-demand-driven education.
-A descriptive phenomenological research design was employed to gain an in-depth understanding of the practical skills at work as demanded by the practitioners.
-A two-tiered method of interviews was employed to establish the context, relay specific details of the participants' experiences, and contemplate the meaning of their experiences.
+Employers and industry leaders became more vocal on social media in highlighting the incapability of graduates to confront the skill mismatch and imbalance between the university and fundamental work skills.
+Along with declining labour markets and devaluation of degree qualifications as among the impacts of the COVID-19 slump and digitalisation, universities are pressured to enhance their graduates' employability.
+Virtual communities widely use social media to exchange ideas, making it a rich database.
+Social media material conversion into information, key concepts, and topics is essential for knowledge and strategy creation.
+The study aims to explore the debatable work skills on social media content, and the exploration provides a possible framework for work demand-driven education.
+The methodology used for the Analysis is Fairclough's three-dimensional model of Critical Discourse Analysis (CDA), which comprehensively disseminates qualitative data.
+The three components: description, interpretation, and explanation, were used to examine the posts of selected users through the angle of future work skills.
 Results show that a mainstream discourse describes human skills (communication), technical skills, and conceptual skills that help employees thrive in their careers in the brittle, anxious, nonlinear, and incomprehensible (BANI-world) new age of work.
 Finally, a suggested framework to promote future work skills-related learning is provided for higher staff and learners of higher education.

-Keywords: Future-work skills, three skill area, BANI-world, phenomenology, employment
+Keywords: future-work skills, three skill area, BANI-world, multimedia analysis, critical discourse analysis